 Financial modelling suggests that any continuation of the existing HRA Subsidy system would be very detrimental to our ability to maintain standards and investment in the housing stock at the levels achieved in recent years.
 While a number of questions remain, it appears that the Government's "offer" is likely to be beneficial to the Council, particularly in the medium to long term.
-It is therefore proposed that the Council gives a positive response to the Consultation as attached at Appendix 1.

-Currently, all retained capital receipts arising from the sale of HRA assets are earmarked for the improvement of council homes, other than a proportion allocated to support private sector housing, and it is recommended that this ringfence of all HRA capital receipts should continue under the new system.
+Currently, all retained capital receipts arising from the sale of HRA assets are earmarked for the improvement of Council homes, other than a proportion allocated to support private sector housing, and it is recommended that this ringfence of all HRA capital receipts should continue under the new system.
 It is likely that there will be a reduction in capital grants that will at least partially offset the increased level of retained receipts.

 It should be noted that the consultation was released by the previous Government subject to a spending review in the Autumn.
 The position of the new Coalition has not been stated in detail but its programme for government states a commitment to "review the unfair Housing Revenue Account".
-Earlier this month, Grant Shapps, the new Housing Minister, has stated that the government "...is committed to genuine action to overhaul the system..." and has encouraged everyone to use the remaining weeks of the consultation to send him their views.
+Earlier this month, Grant Shapps, the new Housing Minister, has stated that the Government "...is committed to genuine action to overhaul the system..." and has encouraged everyone to use the remaining weeks of the consultation to send him their views.

 Review of the Housing Revenue Account is specifically mentioned as an area that the Public Expenditure Committee will consider as part of the Spending Review.
 At this stage, therefore, considerable uncertainty remains around the future funding of the HRA for 2011-12 and subsequent years.
 It should be noted that this uncertainty extends also to the funding of public sector housing capital schemes, as the proposed reform affects capital as well as revenue budgets.